ankitbioinfo/nico_tutorial/README.md

 ```
 ### Warnings
 If at any step it shows the warning ```findfont: Font family 'Helvetica' not found```
-Then please initialize the matplotlibrc file to different font as
+Then please initialize the matplotlibrc file to use different font as

 ```
 import matplotlib.pyplot as plt